 Currently, we are working in partnership with Ve’ahavta, a Jewish humanitarian organization dedicated to promoting positive change in the lives of people of all faiths who are marginalized by poverty.
 Ve’ahavta engages community members in meaningful and hands-on volunteer opportunities to support their collective mission of tikun olam (repairing the world).
 We are also working with Reena, a non-profit organization which promotes dignity, individuality, independence, personal growth and community inclusion for people with developmental disabilities within a framework of Jewish culture and values.

 Our Temple Emanu-El program includes:

-- “Sandwich-Making” at Temple Emanu-El, once a month, when our class will prepare sandwiches on Sunday morning, deliver to Ve’ahavta the next day, for distribution to people who are homeless on the Monday evening;
+- “Food Prep Extravaganza” at Temple Emanu-El, when our class will prepare sweet and healthy snacks on Sunday morning, for distribution to people who are homeless that same afternoon;

 - Presentations (“Tikkun Workshops”) by expert educators from Ve’ahavta;

 - Participation by each student in one shift on the Mobile Response to Homelessness outreach van, either on a Sunday (from 12:00noon – 6:00 p.m.), or 6:00pm – midnight on a weeknight.
 In pairs, with one accompanying parent, the students will help to distribute food, clothing, and other essential supplies to people experiencing homelessness on the streets of Toronto;

 - Clothing drives with which we will collect essential items to be distributed by the outreach van to those experiencing homelessness;

 - “Car Kit” packing event to enable your family to help any person you may encounter on the street;